Loving Spay + Neuter Clinic - Clinic Director/Senior Veterinarian

 Organizational Leadership:

-• Attend and actively participate in clinic and RAL staff meetings and events
+• Actively participate in clinic and RAL staff meetings and events;

 Emotional/Mental Requirements: